pgpbpadilla/pgpbpadilla.github.io/language/_posts/2021-06-14-bodmer-lol-pronouns.liquid.md

 ## The dimensions of pronouns

-Pronouns can belong to two discrete categories along two dimensions:
+Pronouns can belong to discrete categories along two dimensions:

 - **Who** is being referred to
 - **How many** are being referred to